Want to know how hackers can hack your account? Do you learn the techniques a hacker can use to hack your account? Then you must give a read to this.

 How to spot a phishing attack?
 How to protect your data from phishing?

-Two-factor Authentication can offer protection to counter a phishing attack by making it hard for the attacker to access your account.
+Two-factor authentication can offer protection to counter a phishing attack by making it hard for the attacker to access your account.
 However, sophisticated phishing attacks will not accumulate your identification but log into your account concurrently.
 The attacker will quickly know whether the credentials are functioning; if not, it will ask you again to enter the password.

 To avoid these phishing attacks, a few companies and Facebook permit you to upload your PGP key to their servers.
 Every email you receive from Facebook will be encrypted, making it effortless to verify their authenticity.
 The good thing about this is that if someone gets logged into your account, he might not see your notifications and reset your password.